altmp/altv-docs/articles/changelogs/upcoming.md

 > - launcher shortcut was system wide
 > - website url of a server was always lowercase
 > - inputs in webviews didnt trigger focus & blur events
+> - GTA Sound options didnt save
+> - webview stayed unfocus if data url was used
+> - cloning ped in pause menu disappeared all UI's
 > ```

 ## Server